General Contractor Insurance in California

 What are the most common policies for general contractors in California?

-General contractors may need different types of insurance depending on the work they do and their client contracts.
-These policies are the most popular for general contractors in Los Angeles, San Diego, San Jose, and elsewhere in California.
+General contractors may need different types of insurance depending on the work they do.
+These are the most popular insurance policies for California general contractors to protect against financial losses.

 General liability insurance icon